The Beginner’s Guide to Web Accessibility

 4. How Do You Know If You’re Accessible?

-Digital accessibility” refers to the practice of building digital content and applications that can be used by people with disabilities.
-This can apply to websites, mobile apps, desktop apps, video games, electronic documents, and more.
-We’re going to focus on web and mobile accessibility in this guide, but a lot of the concepts will still be relevant if, say, you’re a video game developer.
+Digital accessibility refers to the practice of building digital content and applications that can be used by people with disabilities.
+This content can include websites, mobile apps, desktop apps, video games, electronic documents, emails, and more.

 The 5 major categories of disability are:

-• Visual – Example: blindness, low-vision, color blind
+Example: blindness, low-vision, color blind.

-• Hearing – Example: deaf and hard of hearing
+Example: deaf and hard of hearing.

-• Cognitive – Example: dyslexia, autism, ADHD
+Example: dyslexia, autism, ADHD.

 That said, different disabilities pose different challenges to computer and mobile device usage, and there are practically infinite variations and combinations within these “categories.”
 The combinations and types of AT that people use often come in just as many variations.